 Related to the sensor system are deployment thresholds.
 If the manufacturer sets the thresholds too low, airbags deploy in relatively minor collisions.

 Every airbag system has “must‑fire,” “may‑fire,” and “no‑fire” thresholds.
 For example, both Ford and Chrysler in the 1990s designed their vehicles so that airbags must fire in any collision with a barrier equivalent velocity (BEV) of 14 mph.
 They specified that the airbag must not fire in any collision with a BEV of 8 mph or less and that it may fire in any collision with a BEV greater than 8 mph and less than 14 mph.
 The may‑fire zone is also known as the gray zone.

 Airbag cases generally fit into two categories: deployment and non-deployment cases.
 Both an airbag that deploys too forcefully and an air bag’s failure to deploy may cause injury.
 Beyond these broad generalizations, however, case specifics vary greatly.

 Side Air Bags

 This meeting is free.
 If you retain us for your case, there will be no fee for our services unless and until we recover damages for you.
-It is important that a law firm be hired as soon as practical in the case of a defective product – such as a defective air bag – so that critical evidence is not lost or destroyed.
+It is important that a law firm is hired as soon as practical in the case of a defective product – such as an airbag defect – so that critical evidence is not lost or destroyed.